Assessment of relationship status - processes, roles and responsibilities 106-07120000

 Customer or partner separated due to illness or respite care

-- Assessments of separated due to illness and separated due to respite care and entitlements to rent assistance, can be completed by any customer service staff member if required evidence is available
+Assessments of separated due to illness and separated due to respite care and entitlements to Rent Assistance (RA), can be completed by any Service Officer if required evidence is available.

 Customer or partner under the age of consent

-- Assessments can be completed by any customer service staff member, with any special processing skill tag requirements outlined by each primary payment/entitlement processes
+- Assessments can be completed by any Service Officer, with any special processing skill tag requirements outlined by each primary payment/entitlement processes

 - Different processing is required for customers that are under the age of consent.
 See Customer or partner under the age of consent